 July 21, 2021 Leave a Comment

-The Olympic Games in Tokyo are just around the corner (July 23 – Aug.
-8), and PBS Wisconsin is celebrating the accomplishments of Olympic athletes.
+The Olympic Games in Tokyo are moving full steam ahead this summer, July 23 – Aug.
+8, and PBS Wisconsin is celebrating the accomplishments of Olympic athletes.

 A look inside the life of an Olympian reveals the physical, mental and emotional fortitude it takes to compete at the top.
 Their amazing athletic and personal feats make us wonder how far we can push the boundaries of human achievement on and off the field.

 Explore these PBS programs to enjoy a spectrum of stories about American Olympians.